jdevfullstack-tutorials/imac-review/README.md

 The iMac that I'm using is using the Fusion Drive technology, not purely SSD.
 But still, for me, that's sufficient enough for the overall performance.
-Now, of course the new models are already SSD so you get that speed for an SSD.
+Now, of course the new models are already SSD, so you get that speed for an SSD.

 Take note, if you are quite confused, computers